 The agency denies claims submitted without the appropriate diagnosis, procedure code, or service as indicated by the last three digits of the EPA number.
 The billing provider must document in the client's file how the EPA criteria were met and make this information available to the agency upon request.

-Note: When billing using a paper claim form, enter the EPA number in field 23, or when billing electronically enter the EPA number in the Authorization or Comments field.
+Note: When billing electronically, enter the EPA number in the Prior Authorization section.

 What documentation is required when requesting PA or ETR?

 For all requests for prior authorization, the following documentation is required: